 Every Tuesday starting on October 10, 2017, 9.30am – 3.30pm

-We need four female volunteers to who will be working with women who have suffered domestic violence or sexual abuse.
+We need female volunteers to who will be working with women who have suffered domestic violence or sexual abuse.
 Details here.

 Grow & Learn programme